-- TR 10176 is still based on IS 10646:2000 while IS 10646:2003 has already been published for a year. - There are considerable differences between the two editions of IS 10646, notably in supporting characters beyond the BMP (this might be significant for some languages, e.g. Korean). - TR 10176 is a moving target.
-It is in its fourth edition already, and nevertheless needs additional revision to catch up with IS 10646.
-WG9 cannot afford to revise the Ada language and the vendors cannot afford to change the compilers each time TR 10176 changes.
-And WG9 cannot afford to delay the adoption of its amendment until TR 10176 has been revised; it would run out of interest, money, and the ISO time table before then. - TR 10176 does not define case conversion tables, which are essential for a case-insensitive language like Ada.
+- TR 10176 is still based on IS 10646:2000 while IS 10646:2003 has already been published for a year.
+WG9 cannot maintain its schedule for development of the language Amendment if it waits for a revision of TR 10176. - There are considerable differences between the two editions of IS 10646, notably in supporting characters beyond the BMP (this might be significant for some languages, e.g. Korean). - TR 10176 does not define case conversion tables, which are essential for a case-insensitive language like Ada.
 To get case conversion tables, WG9 would have to reference either IS 10646:2003 or Unicode, or would have to invent its own.